Whoaa512/starred/README.md

 ## Others

+- [morrownr/88x2bu](https://github.com/morrownr/88x2bu) - Linux Driver for USB WiFi Adapters that are based on the RTL8812BU and RTL8822BU Chipsets
 - [onceupon/Bash-Oneliner](https://github.com/onceupon/Bash-Oneliner) - A collection of handy Bash One-Liners and terminal tricks for data processing and Linux system maintenance.
 - [llvm/llvm-project](https://github.com/llvm/llvm-project) - The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
 Note: the repository does not accept github pull requests at this moment.
 Please submit your patches at ht
 - [ARKInvest/SolarBatteryBitcoin](https://github.com/ARKInvest/SolarBatteryBitcoin) -